Taking a closer look at LHC

 A new tunnel of 80–100 km circumference could host a 100 TeV centre-of-mass energy-frontier proton collider (FCC-hh/VHE-LHC), with a circular lepton collider (FCCee/TLEP) as potential intermediate step, and a leptonhadron collider (FCC-he) as additional option.
 FCC-ee, operating at four different energies for precision physics of the Z, W, and Higgs boson and the top quark, represents a significant push in terms of technology and design parameters.

 Pertinent R&D efforts include the RF system, topup injection scheme, optics design for arcs and final focus, effects of beamstrahlung, beam polarization, energy calibration, and power consumption.
 FCC-hh faces other challenges, such as high-field magnet design, machine protection and effective handling of large synchrotron radiation power in a superconducting machine.
 All these issues are being addressed by a global FCC collaboration.
-A parallel design study in China prepares for a similar, but smaller collider, called CepC/SppC.
+A parallel design study in China has been in preparation for a similar, but smaller collider, called CepC/SppC.

 (*) Taking from M. Benedikt, D. F. Zimmermann, Schulte, J. Wenninger, CERN.
 (2014) CHALLENGES FOR HIGHEST ENERGY CIRCULAR COLLIDERS.
 Proceedings of IPAC2014, Dresden, Germany MOXAA01